|Nutritional Guidelines (per serving)|

 This recipe uses frozen mixed berries so the pie can be enjoyed any time of year.
 Of course, when fresh fruit is in season, that can be used as well.

-- 2 cups unsalted butter (cold, cut into cubes, and divided)
+2 cups (16 ounces) cold unsalted butter, cut into cubes, divided

 Note: while there are multiple steps to this recipe, this pie is broken down into workable categories to help you better plan for preparation and cooking.